 We shall involve the local community

 We find that the Sustainable Development Goals create enthusiasm and increased cooperation across party political lines.
 We also believe that they contribute to our shared identity as a new municipality.
 Up to now, it has largely been politicians and administrative officers that have worked on developing the framework.
-In further work with the municipal plan – to be completed in 2020 – the local community, including young people, business and others, is to be involved in a participatory process.
-To encourage interest and involvement, we must make residents familiar with the UN Sustainable Development Goals.
+In further work with the Municipal Master Plan – to be completed in 2020 – the local community, including young people, business and others, is to be involved in a participatory process.
+To encourage interest and involvement, we must make citizens familiar with the UN Sustainable Development Goals.
 In addition we want our work to inspire other municipalities, businesses and local communities in Norway and elsewhere.

-We are well on the way with this.
+We are well on our way with this.
 All primary and secondary schools in Hurum, Røyken and Asker have teaching programmes about the UN Sustainable

 Development Goals.
 The Innovation Camp for all 8th grade students and the Asker Conference on UN Day are examples of how we involve the local community.